-Sreesanth Opens Up About Spot-Fixing Charges & His 7 Yrs in Exile
+Sreesanth Opens Up About IPL Spot-Fixing Charges & His 7 Years in Exile

 Sreesanth opens up about the spot-fixing charges that almost ended his career & the 7 years he spent in exile.